- Entertainment and Media»

 Why Study Classical Music First?

-Studying classical music such as Bach, Mozart, Beethoven and Chopin require constant dedication and superb technique.
+Studying classical music such as Bach, Mozart, Beethoven, and Chopin requires constant dedication and superb technique.
 Much of the worlds most beautiful music was introduced by these great composers.
-Regardless of which musical genre you prefer, studying these masters (and a great many others), provides the pianist with a challenge that can take months to reach.
+Regardless of which musical genre you prefer, studying these masters (and a great many others) provides the pianist with a challenge that can take months to reach.

 Once the pianist is secure in playing classical music, the bar is set for all other genres.
 Because great skill is required, it makes all other music easier to understand and play.

 The piano is the most enticing of instruments.
 Even though the process involves persistence and hard work, the rewards bring a lifetime of joy and fulfillment.
 Only you, the pianist, can unlock the piano's potential.

 A Stunning Pianist